Epilepsy is a chronic brain disorder that affects people all over the world.

 - Congenital anomalies and perinatal lesions.

-- Tumors and other occupants of space.
+- Tumors, cancer and other occupants of space.

 - Degenerative disorders: Alzheimer’s disease and other degenerative disorders are the cause of seizures.